top of page

 Ocado are experimenting with this generative AI now to focus on personalising customer interaction and using data to think about how a person shops – ‘making it more relevant to that person, which might be different to how you shop as well,’ Amanda explains.
 Their data set allows them to view all of the different products Ocado customers shop for, plus ‘the substitutions they make, what they’re looking for, what they’re not finding on our website as well.’
 She believes that the majority of shoppers now want and expect personalisation from the brands they use – though she recognises that Ocado takes data privacy and ethics very seriously.
 The company is fully compliant with GDPR and has strict policies on customer data and privacy.
 ‘We are very clear with our customers about what data we collect, how we use it, and how we store it,’ she notes.
 ‘It’s something that is a key pillar for our customer proposition.’

-It makes sense why Amanda sees data as being central to customer experience – for her, ‘data is the key to the future’.
+It makes sense why Amanda sees data as being central to retail customer experience – for her, ‘data is the key to the future’.
 As well as using it to improve customer interactions, she views data as a key part of achieving operational efficiency to ensure optimised service.
 Continually asking how to serve customers better – and how to make their service better by, for example, predicting delivery times and driver availability – are the core facets of using ‘data in so many different ways’ for the benefit of Ocado’s customers.

 What does the future hold?